This is the story of the best trash-to-treasure project ever.

 In the history of ever.

-Looking all simple and plain and a little ordinary.
+He made this table.
+I know it looks all simple and plain and a little ordinary, but really?

 Simply look at the top.